 Capital Bank has many locations clustered in the Houston area, which can be helpful to serve your business banking needs.
 Although having a large, national bank certainly provides some benefits, there are tons of reasons to go with a more local provider.
 Capital Bank is based right in Houston, making it a hometown favorite that provides value for small business owners through a dedicated account offering.

-The Capital Bank Simple Business Checking account provides a range of free services that make it easy to bank from wherever you are.
+The Capital Bank Business Checking account provides a range of included services that make it easy to bank from wherever you are.
 That includes online and mobile banking, including mobile deposits, which means you don’t need to take the time to visit a physical branch just to get money into your account.
 You’ll also get free bill payment from your account, taking the guesswork and hassle out of getting each of your business expenses paid out.

 One of the major reasons that some entrepreneurs don’t often go with a local bank can be a lack of fee-free ATMs.
 Thankfully, Capital Bank provides access to more than 55,000 ATMs without a surcharge, making it easier (and cheaper) for you to access your business cash while on the road.